omgovich/react-colorful/README.md

 Today each dependency drags more dependencies and increasing your project’s bundle size uncontrollably.
 But size is very important for everything that intend to work in a browser

 **react-colorful** is a simple minimalist-friendly color picker for those who care about their bundle size and client-side performance.
+It's simple, fast and lightweight because:

+- has no dependencies;
+- built with hooks and functional components only (no classes and polyfills for them);
+- a lot of things that you probably don't need (like HSL or 8-digit HEX colors support) were stripped out.

 To show you the problem that **react-colorful** is trying to solve, we have performed a simple benchmark (using [size-limit](https://github.com/ai/size-limit)) against popular React color picker libraries: